 One of the most common breathing errors is shallow, rapid breathing that doesn’t draw in enough oxygen.
 Also, too-rapid breathing doesn’t allow time for thorough oxygenation of the blood and tissues.

 Slow, deliberate breaths are optimal.
 Inhaling deeply and exhaling thoroughly not only increases blood oxygen levels, but it also alkalizes your whole system.
-Exhalation is just an important, because it aids the elimination of the byproducts of oxygenation.
+Exhalation is just as important because it aids the elimination of the byproducts of oxygenation.

 In order to take in deep, slow breaths, you need to be sitting up straight and have your shoulders back.
 In this way, deep breathing plays into proper posture, which is crucial for optimal bone health.